sherwin-14-neenopal/Central-Repo/docs/survey_monkey.md

    1. **SurveyMonkey Account**: You need to create a SurveyMonkey account if you don't already have one.
 Visit [SurveyMonkey](https://www.surveymonkey.com/) to sign up.

    2. **Survey with Responses**: Create at least one survey that includes responses.
 This survey will be used to test the API functionality.
 For creating surveys refer to this [link](https://www.youtube.com/watch?v=l-Vfhevy7g0).

-   3. **Collector Links**: Set up collector links for your survey.
-Collectors are used to distribute your survey and gather responses.
-Make sure you have at least one active collector link associated with your survey.
+If you are given access to an existing account (with surveys and responses) then you may skip this step and move to the next section.

 ### 🔑 Generating an Access Token